FaoTom/All_my_Projects/README.md

 ### modB

+## Neural Networks and Deep Learning 🧠
+Here I had the possiblity to learn techniques regarding Deep Learning, under a Supervised, Unsupervised and Reinforced Learning frameworks.
+I uploaded the code used and the reports for all the tree assignment respectively.

 ## Betty the robot 🤖
 During the summer, when I was 16, I tried to build from scratch a kind of robot vacuum cleaner with Arduino.
 My grandfather helped me with the iron skeleton, and the result was a machine able to see and avoid obsatcles.